Narayana108/awesome-privacy/README.md

 - [Ekiga](http://www.ekiga.org/)

 ## Email
 >Email is not secure !
 Avoid email if possible.
-If it cant be avoided Use OpenPGP
+If it cant be avoided use
->which is still vulnarable to hacks.
-Being careful with attachments, Disabling
+>OpenPGP to encrypt your email, but even OpenPGP is still vulnarable to some hacks.
->HTML, decrypting and encypting
+>The follow can also help prevent some hacks:
+>1.
+Be careful with attachments 2.
+Disable HTML
->emails outside of the mailclient can help prevent some hacks.
+>3. decrypt and encypt emails outside of the mailclient

 >I would recommend
 >posteo.de or mailbox.org (1 Euro / month).